22. AGX Vehicle

 Num Nodes Included In Average Direction

-Average direction of non-merged nodes entering or exiting a wheel is used as reference direction to split of a merged node.
-This is the number of nodes to include into this average direction.
+Average direction of non-merged nodes entering or exiting a wheel is used as reference direction when splitting off a merged node.
+This is the number of nodes to include in this average direction.
+This parameter is only used in the Full-DOF Track Model.

 3